fatma95/TheMovieApp/README.txt

 # TheMovieApp

-Please add the api key in the "String Key" variable in the MainActivityFragment
+In the MainActivityFragment please add the Api Key in the String Key variable in the try of the doInBackground method

 Thank you